ansys/ansys-templates/doc/source/user_guide/templating.rst

   directory.

-Adding a New Template to the CLI
+Adding a new template to the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To have access to a newly template from the CLI (command line interface), you must do